 We are delighted that you have shown interest in this business.
 Data protection is of a particularly high priority for the management of CLD, Business Coaching & Training (Hamburg).
 You can visit the website for CLD, Business Coaching & Training without submitting any personal data; however, making use of particular services via our website may require the processing of personal data.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we will, in general, obtain consent from the data owner.

 The processing of personal data, such as the name, address, e-mail address, or telephone number of a person using this website or doing business with CLD, Business Coaching & Training – referred to as the data owner – shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to CLD, Business Coaching & Training.
 By means of this data protection declaration, this business would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data providers are informed, by means of this data protection declaration, of the rights to which they are entitled.

-For the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection, the responsible person is:
+For the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection, the responsible person in Hamburg is:

 Dr. Cary Langer-Donohoe